Anolis garmani

-Anolis garmani, the Jamaican giant anole, also known as the Jamaican anole or Jamaica giant anole, is a species of anole, a lizard in the family Dactyloidae.
+Anolis garmani, also known commonly as the Jamaican giant anole, the Jamaican anole, and the Jamaica giant anole, is a species of lizard in the family Dactyloidae.
 The species is endemic to Jamaica, but has been introduced to Florida.

 Etymology

 The specific name, garmani, is in honor of American herpetologist Samuel Garman.

 Geographic range

 The Jamaican giant anole is native to Jamaica.
 It has been introduced into Florida.
 There are recent records from Grand Cayman, but it is unclear if it has become established there.

+Habitat

+The preferred natural habitat of A. garmani is forest, at altitudes from sea level to 1,300 m, but it is also found on large trees in gardens.